 Our shredding test consisted of grading the quality of shredded cheese, potatoes, and carrots produced by each machine, as well as comparing the level of shredding adjustability present on the blade of each machine.
 The Hamilton Beach 10-Cup delivered an above average performance, meriting it a 6 out of 10 for this metric.
-You can see how this compared to its peers in the chart of shredding scores below.

 We did need to trim our peeled potatoes to fit in the feed tube, but the quality of the shredded potatoes was very high, on par with the Cuisinart Elite.
 There were two smaller chunks that became trapped above the blade, dropping this model's score slightly.